How to Harness the Visual Powers of the Right-Brained Learner

 a.
 Teach the word as in the example above

 b.
-Have the child say the letter SOUNDS as he or she points to each letter in the word
+Have the child say the letter sounds as they point to each letter in the word

 d.
-Finally, tell your child that you are going to learn how to spell HELP
+Finally, tell them that you are going to learn how to spell HELP

 Voila!
 A successful spelling lesson!

-*Please, please note – your child will not need to drill or memorize letters in a word if they can see the thing in their minds.
-So please have them refer to their stored picture and avoid the urge to drill with them!
+*Please note: your child will not need to drill or memorize letters in a word if they can see the thing in their minds.
+So please have them refer to their stored picture and avoid the urge to drill with them.
 Also, there is no reason to have a formal spelling lesson with ten words if you are using the visual method for teaching spelling, one word at a time.
-How cool is that!
+How cool is that?

-Continuing with the word HELP as a writing prompt, tell your child she or he can write a little story about what is happening in the picture of the SnapWords® image for HELP.
+Continuing with the word HELP as a writing prompt, tell your child they can write a little story about what is happening in the picture of the SnapWords® image for HELP.
 Visual learners are good at noticing details and these will become the various elements in the story.
-Ask what he or she thinks is going on in the picture.
-Let her imagination run wild!
-When she has finished telling you what is happening, ask her to make that into a story.
-It won’t be hard because she can already see the whole thing in her imagination.
+Ask what they think is going on in the picture.
+Let their imagination run wild!
+When they have finished telling you what is happening, ask them to make that into a story.
+It won’t be hard because they can already see the whole thing in their imagination.

-If your child is a beginner who doesn’t have many words in his tool belt yet, have him draw little pictures to illustrate what happened in his story, very much like frames in a cartoon strip.
-You can then have him dictate to you the caption for each picture.
-When you have written the caption for his cartoon strip, read it to him, pointing to each word as you read it.
+If your child is a beginner who doesn’t have many words in their tool belt yet, have them draw little pictures to illustrate what happened in the story, very much like frames in a cartoon strip.
+You can then have them dictate to you the caption for each picture.
+When you have written the caption for the cartoon strip, read it to them, pointing to each word as you read it.

 If it were me, I would begin each day with these three activities.
-Over time, what you will see is that your child will make tremendous gains and outstrip children who are being taught with slower, less efficient methods.
-That sounds like a really braggy thing to say, but I can say this because I have taught children who had so many labels that they could hardly walk upright for the load they were carrying.
-This method of teaching (using images and body motion, of teaching the whole thing straight away) cut through the confusion of all the teaching details that did NOT help them and took them straight to the core of the learning that they needed to do in order to be able to read, spell, and write.
-The results were incredible.
-It is not the method that is incredible per se, but it is the capacity of the child’s brain to learn amazingly when we give it what it is crying for.
+Over time, what you will see is that your child will make tremendous gains and learn more quickly than children who are being taught without visual elements.
+That might sound impossible, but I have taught children who had so many labels that they could hardly walk upright for the load they were carrying.
+This method of teaching (using images and body motion, of teaching the whole thing straight away) cut through the confusion of all the teaching details that did not help them and took them straight to the core of the learning that resulted in their being able to read, spell, and write.
+It is not the method that is incredible, but the capacity of the child’s brain to learn beautifully when we give it what it needs.